The Karabakh horse: a living national symbol

 Why it matters for travelers

 Meeting the breed, or simply knowing its story, adds a dimension that stone sights cannot.
-It ties Karabakh's landscape, culture and identity together in a single, vivid image — and it pairs beautifully with the region's other living traditions, like Karabakh carpets.
+It ties Karabakh's landscape, culture and identity together in a single, vivid image — and it pairs beautifully with the region's other living traditions, like the carpets above and the music and poetry Shusha is known for.
+Even if you only glimpse a Karabakh horse in a festival procession or a piece of art, you will read the rest of the region differently for knowing what it represents.

 Which official signals support this